-Unlike my son, born in the era of digital cameras and phones, there are few photos of me from my childhood years, and even less of me as a teenager.
-I do have one with my mother and two of my brothers, taken on Xmas Day 1976 when I was a surly sixteen-year-old.
+Unlike my son, born in the era of digital cameras and phones, there are few photos of me from my childhood years and fewer of me as a teenager.
+I have one with my mother and two of my brothers, taken on Xmas Day 1976 when I was a surly sixteen-year-old.
 It is a shock for this middle-aged dad to look at that photo and realise my teenage son, Jaiden, is also sixteen this Xmas!

 To help me cope with the shock, I thought I’d look back over the sixteen Xmases I’ve had with Jaiden since his birth in 2002.
 The following are extracts from my diaries (and I’m forever grateful for my diary writing habit!) with treasured Xmas snapshots.
 Apart from Xmas Day itself, I’ve noticed a recurring theme runs through the diary entries, especially after 2004 — see if you can spot it …